Water supply and sanitation in Chile: Rural areas

 In rural areas, local water cooperatives and water committees provide water supply services.
 In concentrated rural areas (i.e. rural communities with 150 to 3,000 inhabitants with a concentration of not less than 15 houses per km of water network), there was a significant development due to the national program of Rural Potable Water (APR).
 However, most isolated housings in Chile still lack adequate water connections.

 Efficiency

 Non-revenue water ("water losses") in Chilean water companies was on average 34% in 2006, an unusually high level for a sector that is so modern in so many other aspects.
 The level of non-revenue water is higher than in Germany, France or the United Kingdom (see, for example, water losses in Germany).
-Indeed, non-revenue water in Chile increased from 29% in 1999 to the 34% in 2006.
+Indeed, non-revenue water in Chile increased from 29% in 1999 to 34% in 2006, and then decreased to 33% in 2021 showing a minimal improvement in water efficiency.
 The regulator considers a level of 15% efficient.

 In 2006, on average one employee of the urban water supply and sanitation providers served 418 clients, resulting in 2.4 employees per 1000 connections, below the Latin American average of 5.